So Many Things So Little Time by Jamie AKA Pesky

 So we’ve been in Vietnam now for just over 3 weeks and I love it.
 It is one of the greenest places I have ever seen (the colour, not the environmental hippy green), the people are friendly, the weather is fantastic and there is so much to do.
 Hence the very poor lack of updates to the site.
 We have been so busy having a good time that we have had no time to tell you all about it!

-Paul, Jay and Myself had never really ridden on bikes so before the trip we prepared by practising around Hanoi on scooters at first, and then moving up to a Russian bike called the Minsk.
+Paul, Jay, and I had never really ridden on bikes so before the trip we prepared by practising around Hanoi on scooters at first and then moving up to a Russian bike called the Minsk.
 Just a quick note about driving in Hanoi – there are no road rules, and if there are, you would never know it!
 As long as you are in front, you seem to have right of way.

 During the trip, my chain came off twice, Jason’s once, Paul lost the back of his exhaust, my wing mirror broke, and Jason’s bike actually got replaced.
 Saying all this, any problem that did come up was dealt with quickly by our excellent guide and it only added value to the experience of the trip.